OmniFocus Tags Directory

 🚘 Errand — A general-purpose tag for an action that involves running an errand.

 🏦 Bank — Actions to be performed the next time you’re at the bank (e.g., Deposit: cheque from Acme Corporation).
 Consider adding a location to this context.
-It could refer to a specific branch (e.g., RBC Royal Bank at 685 W Hasting Street in Vancouver) or could be a search that will allow you to find banks in the area (e.g., RBC Royal Bank).
+It could refer to a specific branch (e.g., RBC Royal Bank at 685 W Hasting Street in Vancouver) or a search that will allow you to find banks in the area (e.g., RBC Royal Bank).

 🛒 Grocery Store — Actions to be performed when you’re at the grocery store.
 It could be something as simple as “Buy groceries.”

-🛍 Gastown — A tag can also be used to identify a town or a region of a city where you perform errands. p.s.
+🛍 Gastown — A tag can also be used to identify a town or region of a city where you perform errands. p.s.
 If you’re wondering, Gastown is a popular historic neighbourhood in Downtown Vancouver.

 A Note About Shopping Lists